 Join Our Family

 We are a family-owned and operated business dedicated to providing exceptional service and care for your equine family member in a tranquil, serene location with facilities less than 15 miles from the bustle of downtown Dallas.
-We offer boarding and both English riding lessons in the Hunter/Jumper discipline and Western Pleasure riding lessons.
+We offer both English riding lessons in the Hunter/Jumper discipline and Western Pleasure riding lessons.

 All of our lessons include a portion on horse safety, grooming instruction and tacking the horse together (approx. 30 minutes).
 The riding portion of each lesson lasts as close to an hour as possible.
 For first lessons, the riding portion starts with learning to mount the horse, walking on the horse first assisted then without assistance and goes forward from there.
 Group lessons are available to riders who can groom and tack the horse on their own and who can also control the horse at a walk and trot under-saddle.
 All new hunter/jumper students must take a private lesson for assessment to determine private or group lessons going forward.
 Below are the details and pricing: